Entrance examinations for organ and church music

 Assessment

+The entrance examination is assessed by two internal examiners and one external examiner.
 Three separate marks are awarded according to the 7 point grading scale.
 One in each of the above-mentioned tests.
 The test will be passed successfully only if the applicant has achieved a minimum of 02 in the principal subject examination.
 If the applicant passes the principal study audition, they then take further examinations in supporting subjects.
 These examinations are identical for all Bachelor programmes.

-Repertoire requirements for the audition recording:
+Repertoire requirements for the audition recording

 Duration: 15-20 minutes